ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.admin/tab-log.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/adapterref/iobroker.admin/tab-log.md
-title: The tab Log
+title: The Log tab
-hash: kzof4XfyddkyR8KdFjUtTOUg5IE6jzeGfhiqozkyyE0=
+hash: fQLM1zK2J90Y+AnKpwUQUJWiTOX0QR/IeRpHOmRhKYI=
 ---
-# The tab Log
+# The Log tab
-Here the messages of the system are continuously output.
+The system messages are output continuously here.
 The latest message is at the top.

 ![](../../../de/adapterref/iobroker.admin/img/tab-log_01.jpg)

-## The title bar
+## The title line
 The title bar contains icons for the most important processes.
-There is a context help for each icon.
-Just keep the mouse on the icon for a while.
+There is context help for each icon.
+Simply hold the mouse on the icon for a while.

 ![](../../../de/adapterref/iobroker.admin/img/tab-log_icons.jpg)

 ### **The icons in detail:**
 ### **1.)
-Stop update**
+Stop updating**
-By clicking on this button, the constant updating of the list is stopped.
+If you click on this button, the continuous update of the list is stopped.
-Instead of the pause icon, the number of new messages that are not displayed now appears.
+Instead of the pause icon, the number of new, undisplayed messages now appears.

 ### **2.)
 Update log**
 This button updates the list.

 ### **3.)
 Copy log**
-After clicking this icon, the list will appear as text.
-With CTRL-A, the entire text is selected and inserted with CTRL-C into the clipboard for further processing.
+After clicking this icon, the list appears as text.
+With CTRL-A the entire text is selected and with CTRL-C it is pasted into the clipboard for further editing.

 ### **4.)
-Clear list**
+Delete list**
-By clicking on this icon, only the list on the screen will be deleted
+Clicking on this icon only deletes the list on the screen

 ### **5.)
-Clear log**
+Delete log**
 Clicking on this icon permanently deletes the entire log on the host.

 ### The pull-down menus
-### **instances filter**
+### **Instance Filter**
 ![](../../../de/adapterref/iobroker.admin/img/tab-log_instances.jpg)

-With this pull-down menu the messages can be filtered according to the logging instance.
+The messages can be filtered according to the logging instance with this pull-down menu.
-In the menu, only the instances are displayed, to which there are also entries on the page.
+Only those instances for which there are entries on the page are displayed in the menu.

 ### **displayed log level**
 ![](../../../de/adapterref/iobroker.admin/img/tab-log_loglevel.jpg)

-This menu is used to set the severity of the message.
+This menu can be used to set the severity of the message to be displayed.
-However, this is just a filter of the existing list.
-In order to set the logging in a certain level for an instance, this must be set in the _ **Instances** _ tab.
+However, this is only a filter of the existing list.
+In order to define logging at a specific level for an instance, this must be set in the _**Instances**_ tab.